umkoin/umkoin/doc/build-unix.md

 Disable-wallet mode
 --------------------
-When the intention is to run only a P2P node without a wallet, Umkoin Core may be compiled in disable-wallet mode with:
+When the intention is to only run a P2P node, without a wallet, Umkoin Core can be compiled in disable-wallet mode with:

     ./configure --disable-wallet

-In this case there is no dependency on Berkeley DB 4.8 and SQLite.
+In this case there is no dependency on SQLite or Berkeley DB.

 Mining is also possible in disable-wallet mode using the `getblocktemplate` RPC call.